 In short, strong two-way communication about your ITSM strategy will go a long way to universal buy-in from everyone involved in the process.
 Once all team members are on the same page, refining or tweaking your roadmap over time is made that much easier.

-Create a Rock-Solid CMDB
+Create a Solid ITSM Foundation with a CMDB

-With a seemingly endless amount of customization possibilities available in Jira (especially when you use the Insight app), it’s not uncommon to fall short of optimal efficiency the first time you try and map one out.
+With a seemingly endless amount of customization possibilities available in Jira (especially when you use the Insight app to create a CMDB), it’s not uncommon to fall short of optimal efficiency the first time you try and map one out.
 In fact, there’s a good chance that you won’t build the final version of your CMDB on the first go-round.

-That’s okay.
-It’s the commitment to iterative improvement and working towards a fully-optimized version of it that will unlock the full power of your ITSM strategy.
+It’s the commitment to iterative improvement and working towards a fully-optimized version of it that will unlock the full power of your ITSM strategy through agile techniques.

 If you’re working with multiple teams and/or in a decentralized Jira environment, there needs to be a clear understanding of how everyone should merge, reconcile and import different batches of information into the CMDB.
 This goes back to the importance of having all major stakeholders on the same page about the maintenance concepts and more.